uvicmakerlab/dhsi2016/123dMake.md

 #Introduction to 123D Make

 123D Make allows you to turn digital 3D models into 2D parts that you can print, then reassemble into a physical 3D model.
-I’ve modeled a simple version of Lil Bub the cat in 123D design that I will be printing using 123D Make.
+I’ve modeled a simple version of Lil Bub the cat in 123D Design that I will be printing using 123D Make.

 ![image alt text](images/image_0.png)

 When you open 123D Make, there are several menus on the left side of the program.

-##Manufacturing Settings - Allows you to indicate the size of the material you will be printing on.
+**Manufacturing Settings** - Allows you to indicate the size of the material you will be printing on.

-##Object size -  Allows you to adjust the size of the object itself.
+**Object size** -  Allows you to adjust the size of the object itself.

 ![image alt text](images/image_1.png)